MaximeB5/Blackjack/README.md

   - TESTS :

-			-	Unit tests to do : CasinoDealer (ONGOING), GameBoard.
+			-	Unit tests to do : GameBoard (ONGOING).
 			-	ONGOING ISSUES : None.